Dipeshtwis/curriculum-html-css/portfolio/m8_popup.md

 ### Project requirements

 - You should implement the following interactions:
-  - when the user clicks (or taps) the button to check project details, the popup with details about the project appears
+  - When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
-  - when the user clicks (or taps) the close (X) button, the popup disappears
+  - When the user clicks (or taps) the close (X) button, the popup disappears.
-- You should implement popups for both screen sizes
+- You should implement popups for both mobile and desktop screen sizes:
   - Mobile popup
     <p align="center">
       <img src="./images/m8_popup/modal_mobile.png" alt="Mobile popup" />